toshinahatkar-23/CODSOFT/Titanic-Survival/README.md

 ## 📈 Result

+* Model achieved ~77% accuracy on test data
-* Model predicts survival based on input features
+* Model can predict whether a passenger survived based on input features

 ## 🛠️ Technologies Used